 I had a discussion with David, a horologist acquaintance who is currently working on my 138 year old Ingraham Huron mantel clock (pictured above) about clock repairs in days gone by.
 He said he had happened to have a conversation a few days ago with an 82 year friend who had been in the clock repair … More Clock repair in days gone by

 I have related the story of this most interesting Ingraham Huron mantel clock in an earlier blog which you can read about here.
 I purchased it at what I believe was a reasonable price from an older couple near Bridgewater, Nova Scotia who were in the midst of downsizing.
 It had been in their family … More Ingraham Huron – off to the shop for restoration!

 What is a shelf clock?
-If you have a number of clocks as I do it can be quite confusing describing each specific type to the average person but it is really quite simple.
+If you have a number of clocks as I do it can be quite confusing to describe each specific type to the average person but it is really quite simple.
 Let me explain how you can identify the clock you might be looking at.
-The term shelf clock is a broad category but I believe it can be classified in … More The shelf clock – what is it, exactly?
+The term shelf clock is a broad category but I believe it can be … More The shelf clock – what is it, exactly?

 You must be logged in to post a comment.